swacksoc/discord-bots-session/README.md

     return commands.check(predicate)
 ```

-Now, write some commands.
-You need to choose a character to start all your commands with.
+Now we can write some commands!
+First though you shouldse up a character to start all your commands with.
 In the following example, the `ping` command is run when you send ">ping".

 ```Python
 # All your commands must start with this prefix for your bot to respond